-For food, beauty, architecture, art and tranquility you absolutely can’t go wrong spending 2-3 days in Bergamo.
+For food, beauty, architecture, art and tranquility you can’t go wrong spending 2-3 days in Bergamo.
 You could easily spend an entire day in Bergamo just church hopping.
-The town has an abundance of stunning churches with ceiling frescoes that are reminiscent of the Sistine Ceiling at the Vatican, painted by Michelangelo.
-Another fantastic thing about church hopping in Bergamo is that admission to all of the beautiful churches is free and not log jammed with tourists.
+The town has an abundance of stunning churches with ceiling frescoes that are reminiscent of the Sistine Ceiling at the Vatican.
+Another fantastic thing about church hopping in Bergamo is that admission to all of the beautiful churches is free and not packed with tourists.

-Bergamo consists of a modern lower town and the old upper town.
-Accommodations in the upper town are understandably more expensive because that’s where the bulk of tourists go.
+Bergamo has a modern lower town and a medieval upper town.
+Accommodations in the upper town are more expensive because that’s where the bulk of tourists go.
 We stayed in the lower town and took the vernacular train to the upper town.
 But if you spend a few days in the old town, don’t dismiss the lower town as there’s still some great areas to explore.

 If we could replicate our week in Lombardy we probably wouldn’t do anything different.
 Maybe we’d stuff ourselves with even more pizza.
 For a week in this region, consider dividing your time between Bergamo, Milan and Lake Como.
 This may seem fast paced for some, but these towns are only about an hour apart.
 It’s not too difficult to navigate the trains and ferries to have a great time with minimal hassle either.

 This is an area of the world we’d love to return to someday.
 Maybe we would add a different lake to the itinerary, like Lake Iseo, just east of Bergamo or Lake Lugano in Switzerland.
 Both would be fantastic trips!

 Have you visited the Lombardy region of Italy or are you planning a trip there?
 Leave a comment below and let us know!
 You can also email me at alex(at)wanderlustmarriage.com if you have any questions about planning a trip to beautiful Italy!